Lima and Callao Metro

-The Lima Metro (Metro de Lima y Callao) is a rapid transit system that serves the area of the cities of Lima and Callao, both of which make up the Lima metropolitan area, currently linking the district of Villa El Salvador in the south of Lima with San Juan de Lurigancho in the northeast of the same city.
+The Lima and Callao Metro (Metro de Lima y Callao) is a rapid transit system that serves the cities of Lima and Callao, which make up the Lima metropolitan area.
+Metro lines 1 and 2 currently link the district of Villa El Salvador in the south of Lima with San Juan de Lurigancho in the northeast of the city, as well as a 5 km segment in the east of the metro area.
+Furthermore, there are four additional lines planned for the network.

-Despite the line having obtained 32 cars and completed construction of 7 stations for over many years, it did not operate a commercial service in 1990 during the first presidency of Alan García (1985–1990) because the constructed section did not have the distance or demand required to make it commercially viable.
-The construction of the Lima Metro remained paralyzed since that time under accusations of bribes, after an investment of 226 million dollars co-financed by the Italian Government.
+Line 1 started full operations on July 28, 2014, after decades of delays.
+Construction of the line began during the first presidency of Alan García (1985–1990) with an initial seven stations, but the segment did not have the distance or demand required to make it commercially viable.
+Thus, the project stalled and became mired in accusations of bribery involving an investment of 226 million dollars co-financed by the Italian government.